hsoft/xibless/docs/api/textfield.rst

         A string representing the "placeholder text", that is, a text displayed in light shade of grey when the text field contains no text.
 Equivalent to ``[[self cell] placeholderString]``.

-    .. attribute:: alignment

-        One of :ref:`text-alignment-constants`.
-Alignment of the text within the field.
-        Equivalent to ``[self alignment]``.

     .. attribute:: textColor

         :class:`Color`.
 Color of the text within the field.
 Equivalent to ``[self textColor]``.